 This policy applies to all VM stakeholders and the general public using the database included on our webpage at www.volunteermarkham.ca.

-Volunteer Markham offers an information and referral service (I&R) to the general public with the goal and purpose of providing this service to the City of Markham community.
-Listings appearing in the Volunteer Markham database may also include non-profit organizations who are located outside the Markham area, but whom provide direct service within the Markham community.
+Volunteer Markham offers a volunteer referral service to the general public with the goal and purpose of providing this service to the City of Markham and surrounding communities.
+Listings appearing in the Volunteer Markham database may also include non-profit organizations who are located outside the Markham area, but whom provide direct service within Markham and the surrounding communities.

 Inclusion in the database, which is linked to the Volunteer Markham website, is provided as a free service and is not currently dependent upon the purchase of a membership, products or separate advertising space from Volunteer Markham.